awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

 ## Synthesize and deploy the stack<a name="cdk-how-to-create-multiple-stacks-synth-deploy"></a>

 Now you can deploy stacks from the app\.
-First, synthesize a AWS CloudFormation template for `MyEastCdkStack`—the stack in `us-east-1`\.
+First, synthesize an AWS CloudFormation template for `MyEastCdkStack`—the stack in `us-east-1`\.
 This is the stack with the encrypted S3 bucket\.

 ```
 $ cdk synth MyEastCdkStack
 ```

 To deploy this stack to your AWS account, issue one of the following commands\.
 The first command uses your default AWS profile to obtain the credentials to deploy the stack\.
-The second uses a profile you specify: for *PROFILE\_NAME*, substitute the name of an AWS CLI profile that contains appropriate credentials for deploying to the `us-east-1` AWS Region\.
+The second uses a profile that you specify\.
+For *PROFILE\_NAME*, substitute the name of an AWS CLI profile that contains appropriate credentials for deploying to the `us-east-1` AWS Region\.

 ```
 cdk deploy MyEastCdkStack